Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 - Microsoft edge - Deleted the recipe and it cannot be seen in recipe.html or mongodb
 - Mozilla firefox - Deleted the recipe and it cannot be seen in recipe.html or mongodb

+Upon perfoming these tests using the deployed Heroku app, the app has been demonstrated as working as intended.

 #### Notable bug fixes during coding and testing
 - Before my testing session, I had difficulty displaying the edit.html page which was easily fixed with a small change to the python code rendering the template.
 - Before my testing session, I had difficulty displaying the dropdown fields in add.html and edit.html, which was simply a typing error inside the option value for each one.